espressomd/espresso/doc/sphinx/appendix.rst

     of the exact field solution.
 Therefore in order to start the simulation for the given random distribution of charges we have to calculate the initial electrostatic field, i.e. the exact solution of the electrostatic problem.
-We find a particular solution of Gauss’ law as the result of the following recursive procedure (see Fig. [fig:maggs-initialization]):
+We find a particular solution of Gauss' law as the result of the following recursive procedure (see Fig. [fig:maggs-initialization]):